chrinsley/Football-Live-News/README.md

-# Kickoff: Live Sports Desk
+# Football Live News

-Kickoff is a sports news dashboard that brings football updates, transfer news, NFL news, and NBA news into one place.
+Football Live News is a sports news dashboard that brings football updates, transfer news, NFL news, and NBA news into one place.
 The project uses a React frontend and a Django REST API backend that collects data from SportDB and third-party RSS feeds.

 ## Problem It Solves